Enkhai/TMDb-moviestore/README.md

 # TMDb-moviestore
 An old PHP project for an online movie search engine based off of TMDb.
 Built using the php-tmdb-api API.
-Works best with XAMPP 7.1.9 and lower
+Works best with PHP 7.1.9 and lower